rymiwe/weather_forecast_app/README.md

 A Ruby on Rails application that provides weather forecasts based on user-provided addresses with caching functionality.

+## Demo

+This application is available on GitHub: https://github.com/rymiwe/weather_forecast_app

 ## Features

 - Accept an address as input